Buckhorn Saloon & Museum (San Antonio): Lone Star Brewery

 When Prohibition went into effect, Friedrich could no longer sell alcohol.
 In 1922, he relocated his business to 400 W. Houston Street, renaming it Albert's Curio Store and eventually the Buckhorn Curio Store and Cafe.
 In 1956, the Buckhorn Saloon and the Buckhorn Hall of Horns collection were restored at the Lone Star Brewery.
 The collection added a 1964 Hall of Fins, as well as a 1973 Hall of Feathers.

 SA Live- KSAT-TV

 The Buckhorn Museum hosts the SA Live television show.

 Museums and Displays

 When Lone Star Brewing Company changed owners in 1977, the Buckhorn collection was sold off.
 Mary Friedrich Rogers, granddaughter of Albert Friedrich, and her husband Wallace Rogers, acquired the collection in 1997.
 The collection was moved to 318 E. Houston Street and became managed by Twisthorn Holdings and the Buckhorn Museum and Saloon Limited.

 Buckhorn Museum

 The Buckhorn Museum features mounted wildlife from all over the world, including mammals, birds and fish.
 The animals represent over 520 species of wildlife, including fish from the seven seas and animals from every continent.

+Highlights of the museum include a 78 Point Brady Buck, a world record holding 1,056-pound black marlin, a longhorn with an 8-foot spread, and the first gorilla ever on public display in the United States.
+Comedian and San Antonio native Carol Burnett claimed to have been frightened by the gorilla as a child.